-In part 1 e (i) - a calculation question, where candidates had to work out the cost of the dress after a 27% discount.
-Over three quarter of the candidates gained the two marks for this question.
+In part 1 e (i) - a calculation question, where candidates had to work out the balance of trade.
+Nearly three quarter of the candidates gained the two marks for this question.
 It is worth reiterating to candidates to show their workings within the box, as they may have the correct formula and figures but did not make the calculation correct.
-By entering the figures for the calculation, they could have gained a mark.
+For those candidates entering the figures for the calculation, could have gained them a mark.
 Also, candidates should be encouraged to ensure that the figures written are clear and easily readable, thus avoiding any confusion.

 In part 1 e (ii) - this is the first of the 'State' questions where candidates must relate their response to the scenario.
 As in previous series only a very small amount of the candidates gained the mark available.
-Although from the responses seen candidates understood the disadvantage for Magonn of discounting the dresses, but they did not put it in context and therefore did not gain the mark.
-Just by putting Magonn in the response does not guarantee the mark or even dresses - which is in the question, does not gain them the mark, they need to include an example such as jackets or trousers.
+Although from the responses seen candidates understood the advantage of international trade for the UK, but they did not put it in context and therefore did not gain the mark.
+Just by putting UK in the response does not guarantee the mark - as UK is in the question, they need to include an example selling fridges to South Africa.

 In part 1 e (iii) - another state question.
-Candidates had to give an advantage for Magonn customers of buying clothes that have been discounted.
-Approximately a tenth of the cohort gained the mark available, again candidates must relate their response to the scenario to gain the mark.
+Candidates had to give an effect on South Africa of the appreciation of the pound.
+Nearly a third of the cohort gained the mark available, again candidates must relate their response to the scenario to gain the mark.

 In part 1 f - a question where candidates could have developed their answers more to gain the full 3 marks available.
-Nearly one third of the candidates did not gain a mark on this question on a topic of why a country might place quotas on the products it imports.
+Nearly one fifth of the candidates did not gain a mark on this question on a topic of an advantage for a business of division of labour.
 A number of candidates may have misread the question and from responses seen and given more than one reason.
 It is important that candidates read the question carefully before answering.
 The question asked for one reason as opposed to two, and on this occasion as it is an explain question, the response did not have to be in context and candidates could demonstrate their knowledge of the topic.
+Most candidates had an understanding that division of labour can be a benefit to a business by improving the skills of the employees which in turn would improve the speed of production.

-In part 1 g - candidates were asked to give one reason why a business might outsource its production.
-Over half of the cohort were able to gain one or two marks with a third gaining no marks.
-There were many responses from candidates as to why a business might outsource, some referred to the business cutting costs, not wanting the responsibility of production, but again only one reason was required and candidates then had to develop that reason rather than giving additional reasons.
+In part 1 g - candidates were asked to give a disadvantage to consumer of mobile retailing (mcommerce).
+Nearly a third of the cohort did not gain a mark on this question.
+Over half of the cohort were able to gain one or two marks.
+There were many responses from candidates as to a disadvantage to consumers of mobile retailing but again only one reason was required, and candidates then had to develop that reason rather than giving additional reasons.
+It was anticipated that candidates would be able to give a disadvantage especially as more and more people are purchasing goods through this method.

 In part 1 h - this is the first question in the paper which is marked by levels.
-Candidates were asked to analyse why Pomelo should insure against any fire occurring at the market place.
+Candidates were asked to analyse the disadvantages to NEXT of allowing customers to return unwanted goods.
 To gain the marks available candidates needed to apply the information and then analyse it.
-Most candidates understood the importance of taking out insurance with over two thirds gaining a Level 2 or above mark, showing they clearly understood the reasoning and purpose of Pomelo insuring the market place and the consequences if they did not.
+Nearly half of the candidates understood the disadvantage of returning unwanted goods and gained a Level 1 mark, with a third gaining the bottom of a Level 2 mark.
+Candidates should be encouraged to ensure that they apply the knowledge given and then analyse it to gain the higher level.